abelardopardo/ontask_b/docs_src/Using/workflow_ops.rst

 View logs
 =========

 The platform keeps a log of most of the operations that are executed when managing a workflow.
-These records are available through the *View Logs* link in the |fa-cog| *More* pull down menu at the top-bar menu.
+These records are available through the *View Logs* link in the *More* pull down menu at the top-bar menu.
 The page shows information about the records in tabular form.
 The following figure shows an example.

 .. figure:: /scaptures/logs.png
    :align: center